openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

 You can install owncloud on your own server or even desktop using the [openSUSE
         repositories on OBS](http://software.opensuse.org/search?q=owncloud&baseproject=ALL).
 Be sure to read [the documentation](http://owncloud.org/index.php/Installation#openSUSE) on starting and managing your ownCloud.
-You can also use the how-to on [Aaron™s blog](http://owncloudtest.blogspot.com/2011/06/getting-your-owncloud.html) to get the latest and freshest version installed from source!
+You can also use the how-to on [Aaronâ€™s blog](http://owncloudtest.blogspot.com/2011/06/getting-your-owncloud.html) to get the latest and freshest version installed from source!
 After following the basic installation steps, you just have to go to [127.0.0.1](http://127.0.0.1/owncloud/index.php) in your browser to complete the setup from the web interface.